HIGH SCHOOL STUDENT PROGRAM:

 The human microbiome is a collection of microorganisms that live on or within the human body.
 A growing number of studies associate these microbes with the way our bodies function, highlighting the importance of a harmonious relationship between these organisms and their human host.

 With rapid advances in sequencing methods and techniques, scientists are only just beginning to understand precisely how these microbes can support health, cause disease, and perhaps be manipulated to improve human health.

-Join us April 18-20 for The Human Microbiome: What Your Gut Is Telling You as we explore the current state of microbiome research and its impact on disease treatment and prevention.
+During the 2017 program (April 18-20), called The Human Microbiome: What Your Gut Is Telling You, we explored the current state of microbiome research and its impact on disease treatment and prevention.

-This special three-day program will include presentations from pioneering scientists, hands-on workshops in laboratories at Whitehead Institute, visits to local biotech companies and research organizations, and lunches with young Whitehead scientists.
+This special three-day program included presentations from pioneering scientists, hands-on workshops in laboratories at Whitehead Institute, visits to local biotech companies and research organizations, and lunches with young Whitehead scientists.